odunlop/hangman/README.md

 ## Usage
 This is a 1-player game - once the game is loaded a random word is automatically selected from a bank of words.
 Below is an example of the starting screen.

-The game can be loaded by running the `.start_game` method of an instance of the Hangman class.
+The game can be loaded by running the `.start_game` method on an instance of the Hangman class.
 Only `hangman.rb` is required when running this in `irb` (or a similar application).
 ```
 Welcome to Hangman!
 This game's word is...